Ayomide-popoola/plp-projects/README.md

 # plp-projects
-This repo is dedicated to Power Learn Project
+This repo is dedicated to Power Learn Project.
+All my PLP related works can be found here